-Separated Migrant Children and Young People
+[Box out] Separated Migrant Children and Young People

 Separated Migrant Children and Young People have different care profiles and needs so their data is considered separately.
-In 2021, 104 Separated Migrant Children and Young People (also known as Unaccompanied Asylum-Seeking Children (UASC)) entered care in Essex.
+In 2021, 89 Separated Migrant Children and Young People (also known as Unaccompanied Asylum-Seeking Children (UASC)) entered care in Essex.
 We are part of the National Transfer Scheme, working with Government and other local authorities to take our share of Separated Migrant Children and Young People who might arrive in other counties such as Kent.
 We have two specialist teams to support high quality support to these young people.

 Separated Migrant Children and Young People are alone without their parents in a new country, with a new language, many having experienced trauma.
-In 2021/22, the youngest Separated Migrant Child to come into care in Essex was 13 years old.
-Most of these children and young people came originally from the continent of Africa or the Middle East, with the largest number in 2021/22 from Iran (27%).
-It is important we help connect them with others from similar backgrounds, beliefs and cultural practices.
+In 2021, the youngest Separated Migrant Child to come into care in Essex was 13 years old.
+Most of these children and young people came originally from the continent of Africa or the Middle East, with the largest number in the last year from Iran (22%).
+It is important we help connect them with others from similar backgrounds.